gmcampos27/gmcampos27/README.md

 I'm Gabriel de Campos 🎃

-I am a graduate in Biomedical Informatics at University of São Paulo (USP) and for my thesis, I built a pipeline for Bioinformatics in metavirome analysis at the Blood Center of Ribeirão Preto-SP (Brazil)
+I am graduate in Biomedical Informatics at University of São Paulo (USP) and for my thesis, I built a pipeline for Bioinformatics in metavirome analysis at the Blood Center of Ribeirão Preto-SP (Brazil)

 I have been part of InfobioJr's Quality Team